 For example: My tendency is actually to simplify hair, as I did in the drawing to the left for my previous portrait drawing tutorial.

-I have never actually drawn a portrait in which the hair is as important as it is in this current scenario.
+(At the time of writing this) I have never drawn a portrait in which the hair is as important as it is in this current scenario.
 So, my goals for this drawing will be to:

 The gradations in the hair are very subtle, especially when you compare them to the contrast in the face.